seek4science/seek-documentation/help/transcriptomics-guidelines.md

 ---
-title: Transcriptomics Guidelines
+title: "Transcriptomics: Guidelines for SEEK Templates"
-layout: page
+layout: page-ett
 redirect_from: "/transcriptomics-guidelines.html"
 ---

-**This guide refers to SEEK, but is also relevant for [FAIRDOMHUB](https://www.fairdomhub.org/), which is an instance of SEEK.**
+{% include callout.html type="note" content="This guide refers to SEEK, but is also relevant for [FAIRDOMHUB](https://www.fairdomhub.org/), which is an instance of SEEK." %}

-# Transcriptomics: Guidelines for SEEK Templates

 The MIAME standard and the associated MAGE-ML format are well established in the transcriptomics community and adherence to MAGE-ML is becoming increasingly important for publishing data.